dcart036/hw1-setup/README.md

 # Homework 1: Tool Setup

 *This is the public posting of the assignment.
-See Piazza for the invite link to make your submission to the class repository.*
+See Piazza for the invite link to make your submission in your own repository in the class organization.*

 **Due:** September 3, 2019 *before* 9:30am